JustToThePoint English Website Version

 Visualizing complex functions

-Because complex numbers have two components (real and imaginary), visualizing a function f: ℂ → ℂ requires representing both the input (domain) and the output (range) in a two-dimensional plane.
-This is often done by using two separate complex planes.
+Because complex numbers have two components (real and imaginary), visualizing a function f: ℂ → ℂ requires representing both input (domain) and output (range) in a two-dimensional plane.
+This is often done by using two separate complex planes, a dual-plane visualization:

 Examples